zognin/tp/docs/DeveloperGuide.md

        <br>Expected: No ingredient is added.
 Error details shown in the result display box.
     1. Test case: `add-i in/Chocolate iq/0 iu/bars`
        <br>Expected: No ingredient is added.
 Error details shown in the result display box.
+    1. Test case: `add-i 2 in/Chocolate iq/3 iu/bars`
+       <br>Expected: No ingredient is added.
+Error details shown in the result display box.
     1. Test case: `add-i`
        <br>Expected: No ingredient is added.
 Error details shown in the result display box.